 A desert adventure in Jaisalmer delivers a lot more than just sand – you can visit this incredible place to see the glowing Golden City and its crowning fortress in the heart of the Thar Desert.
 Dominating the city’s skyline is Jaisalmer fort, which is known as a ‘living fort’.
 This means that it’s inhabited by the local population to this day; in fact it’s still home to around a quarter of the city’s people.

-The fort has been standing since 1156, and is an enthralling place to visit with its massive honey coloured walls that provide ingenuous camouflage into the desert that surrounds it.
-It contains palaces, seven beautiful and ornate temples, lots of shopping and incredible restaurants.
+The fort has been standing since 1156, and with its massive honey-coloured walls that provide ingenious camouflage into the desert, it’s an enthralling place to visit.
+It contains palaces, seven beautiful and ornate temples, lots of shopping, and incredible restaurants.
 If you visit, don’t miss the sunset over the Gadisar Lake (or the light and water displays once it’s dark).

 6. Discover the unique importance of Mehrangarh, Jodhpur